Implementation FAQs

 Issues for consideration to address overall performance

-• The Time Series Chart data loads initially and then again whenever the date selection is changed.
+The Time Series Analysis data loads initially and then again whenever the date selection is changed.

-Appendix 1: Elapsed Time for Time Series Charts, Regular Charts, and D3 Charts
+Appendix 1: Elapsed Time for Time Series Analysis, Regular Charts, and D3 Charts

 Last updated